Berkhamsted: Toponymy

 The earliest recorded spelling of the town's name is the 10th century Anglo-Saxon Beorhðanstædæ.
 The first part may have originated from either the Old English words beorg, meaning "hill", or berc or beorc, meaning "birch"; or from the older Old Celtic word Bearroc, meaning "hilly place".
 The latter part, "hamsted", derives from the Old English word for homestead.
 So the town's name could be either mean "homestead amongst the hills" or the "homestead among the birches".

-Through history spellings of the town's name have changed.
-Local historian Rev John Wolstenholme Cobb identified over 50 different versions of the town's name since the writing of the Domesday Book (such as: "Berkstead", "Berkampsted", "Berkhampstead", "Muche Barkhamstede", "Berkhamsted Magna", "Great Berkhamsteed" and "Berkhamstead".)
-In 1937 the name was changed by the local council from Great Berkhampstead to Berkhamsted.
+Through history, spellings of the town's name have changed.
+Local historian Rev John Wolstenholme Cobb identified over 50 different versions of the town's name since the writing of the Domesday Book; these include "Berkstead", "Berkampsted", "Berkhampstead", "Muche Barkhamstede", "Berkhamsted Magna", "Great Berkhamsteed" and "Berkhamstead".
+In 1937, the name was changed by the local council from Great Berkhampstead to Berkhamsted.
 The town is known locally as "Berko".